janina-rinke/HGT_in_ants/atom_scripts/4_Blast_mmseqs.md

 # Blast of LGT candidates with MMseqs2

+This script was used to annotate all final high-quality LGT candidates with the program `mmseqs2`.
+At the end, we used another tool to annotate all putative prokaryotic genes in this study.

-The file with all 496 LGT candidates can be found here:
+The file with all 497 LGT candidates can be found here:
 ```bash
 /global/scratch2/j_rink02/master/lgt/0_data/candidatefiles/GAGA.LGTs.allcoordinates.tsv
 ```